 We depend on our direct sales force to obtain new customers and increase sales with existing customers.
 Our ability to achieve significant revenue growth will depend, in large part, on our success in recruiting, training and retaining sufficient numbers of sales personnel, particularly in international markets.
 We have expanded our sales organization significantly in recent periods and expect to continue to add additional sales capabilities in the near term.
 There is significant competition for sales personnel with the skills and technical knowledge that we require.
 New hires require significant training and may take significant time before they achieve full productivity, and this delay is accentuated by our long sales cycles.
 Our recent hires and planned hires may not become productive as quickly as we expect, and we may be unable to hire or retain sufficient numbers of qualified individuals in the markets where we do business or plan to do business.
 In addition, a large percentage of our sales force is new to our company and selling our solutions, and therefore this team may be less effective than our more seasoned sales personnel.
-Furthermore, hiring sales personnel in new countries, or expanding our sales force or how long it will take for sales personnel to become productive.
+Furthermore, hiring sales personnel in new countries, or expanding our existing presence, requires upfront and ongoing expenditures that we may not recover if the sales personnel fail to achieve full productivity.
+We cannot predict whether, or to what extent, our sales will increase as we expand our sales force or how long it will take for sales personnel to become productive.
 If we are unable to hire and train a sufficient number of effective sales personnel, or the sales personnel we hire are not successful in obtaining new customers or increasing sales to our existing customer base, our business and results of operations will be adversely affected.